gbrunner/developing-with-imagery/README.md

 # enterprise-imagery-management-dissemination-analysis
 Repo for develping materials for a class in Enterprise Imagery Management, Dissemination, and Analysis

+## Instructor Information
+Instructor:	Gregory Brunner
+Email Address:	gbrunner@esri.com
+Office Hours:	By request

 ## Description
 You know what NDVI means.
 You have already learned what SAR is and how to use it.
 You even know a little bit or raster algebra.
-What you really want to knoww, however, is *how does Esri create and maintain their [global Landast service](https://aws.amazon.com/earth/)?*  *How do I use Python to interface with ArcGIS Image Services?* *What can I do with drone imagery?*  In **Enterprise Imagery Management, Dissemination, and Analysis**, you will learn how to create global imagery mosaics, write and implement advanced imagery analysis algorithms, apply these analytical methods at scale using AWS and raster Analyics.
+What you really want to know, however, is *how does Esri create and maintain their [global Landast service](https://aws.amazon.com/earth/)?*  *How do I use Python to interface with ArcGIS Image Services?* *What can I do with drone imagery?*  In **Enterprise Imagery Management, Dissemination, and Analysis**, you will learn how to create global imagery mosaics, write and implement advanced imagery analysis algorithms, apply these analytical methods at scale using AWS and raster Analyics.

 ## Course Objectives

+## Textbooks
+None

 ## Prerequisites
-- Intro to GIS (uising ArcGIS Pro)
+- Intro to GIS (using ArcGIS Pro)
-- A Python Course
+- Programming with Python
 - An ArcGIS Server\Enterprise Course
 - Classical Remote Sensing